-You feel like you are always second best.
+Do you feel like you are always second best?
 All the neighborhood kids could care less about what you have to say.
 Especially since they’re glued to every word and every joke your elder sister has to say.
-Even if the joke isn’t that funny to you, after all she was just my older sister.
+Even if the joke isn’t that funny to you, after all she was just your older sister.
 However, not everyone saw it that way.
 So you spend most of your time with a sea of people, but you feel completely alone.

 Dear Middle Child: You Are Not Alone